 Key moments surrounding Michigan high school shootings

-A prosecutor has charged the parents of a 15-year-old boy who is accused of fatally shooting four students and wounding six at a Michigan high school this week
+The parents of the 15-year-old suspect in the fatal shooting of four students at a Michigan high school have entered not guilty pleas to involuntary manslaughter charges

-OXFORD TOWNSHIP, Mich. -- A prosecutor has charged the parents of a 15-year-old boy who is accused of killing four students and wounding others in a shooting at a Michigan high school this week.
+OXFORD TOWNSHIP, Mich. -- The parents of the 15-year-old suspect in the fatal shooting of four students at a Michigan high school have entered not guilty pleas to involuntary manslaughter charges.

+James and Jennifer Crumbley entered their pleas during a Zoom hearing, hours after police said they were arrested while hiding in a commercial building in Detroit.
+A judge set bond at $500,000 for each.

-James and Jennifer Crumbley face involuntary manslaughter counts in Tuesday's mass shooting in Oxford Township, about 30 miles (50 kilometers) north of Detroit.
+Their son, Ethan Crumbley, has been charged with murder and other crimes in Tuesday's mass shooting in Oxford Township, about 30 miles (50 kilometers) north of Detroit.
 Here is a timeline of events before the rampage and what has happened since:

 Friday, Nov.
 26: James Crumbley buys a 9mm Sig Sauer from Acme Shooting Goods in Oxford, according to Oakland County Prosecutor Karen McDonald.
 His 15-year-old son Ethan later posts a photo on Instagram of himself holding the semi-automatic handgun, writing: “Just got my new beauty today.
 SIG SAUER 9mm.
 Any questions I will answer."
 He includes an emoji of a smiling face with heart eyes.

 Saturday, Nov.
-27: Jennifer Crumbley, Ethan's mother, writes on social media that it is a “mom and son day testing out his new Christmas present,” the prosecutor says.
+27: Jennifer Crumbley writes on social media that it is a “mom and son day testing out his new Christmas present,” the prosecutor says.

+Monday, Nov.
+29: A teacher sees Ethan, a sophomore at Oxford High, searching online for ammunition with his cellphone during class and reports it to school officials, McDonald says.
+Ethan meets with a school counselor and another staff member.
+He says he and his mother recently went to a shooting range and that shooting sports are a family hobby, according to Oxford Community Schools Superintendent Tim Throne.

 That night, Ethan Crumbley records a video in which he discusses killing students, according to sheriff’s Lt.
 Tim Willis.